On Kapranov's description of $\overline{M}_{0,n}$ as a Chow quotient: Introduction

 \subsection{Hilbert quotient}

-For an algebraic group $G$ acting on a projective variety $X$, there is a Zariski-dense $G$-invariant open subset $U\subseteq X$ such that the orbit closures $\ov{Gu}, u\in U$, form a flat family over the quotient $U/G$ inducing an embedding By definition, the Hilbert quotient is the closure of the image:
+For an algebraic group $G$ acting on a projective variety $X$, there is a Zariski-dense $G$-invariant open subset $U\subseteq X$ such that the orbit closures $\ov{Gu}, u\in U$, form a flat family over the quotient $U/G$ inducing an embedding By definition, the Hilbert quotient is the closure of the image: This is independent of the choice of $G$-invariant open subset $U$ \cite[Remark 0.1.8]{K1}.

-For our situation, in which $\PGL_2$ acts diagonally on $(\PP^1)^n$, the generic locus $U$ is the set of configurations of $n$ distinct points on the line and its quotient is $M_{0,n}$.
+For our situation, in which $\PGL_2$ acts diagonally on $(\PP^1)^n$, a generic locus $U$ is the set of configurations of $n$ distinct points on the line and its quotient is $M_{0,n}$.
 Thus and the Hilbert quotient $(\PP^1)^n\HilbQ\PGL_2$ is the closure of $M_{0,n}$ in this Hilbert scheme.

 The map in (\ref{eq:HilbIncl}) is induced by the restriction of the flat family $\ov{Z}$ from Theorem \ref{thm:Zflat} to $M_{0,n}$.
 Indeed, for $(C,p_1,\ldots,p_n)\in M_{0,n}$ there is only one irreducible component, namely $C\cong \PP^1$, so $\mathcal{Z}(C,p_1,\ldots,p_n)$ is simply the orbit closure of $(p_1,\ldots,p_n)\in (\PP^1)^n$.
 Thus $\ov{Z}$ induces a morphism extending (\ref{eq:HilbIncl}) to $\ov{M}_{0,n}$.
 Now $\ov{M}_{0,n}$ is proper, so its image under this morphism coincides with the closure of $M_{0,n}$ inside this Hilbert scheme.
 Therefore, $\ov{Z}$ yields a map with image equal to the Hilbert quotient $(\PP^1)^n\HilbQ\PGL_2 \subseteq \Hilb((\PP^1)^n)$.